-Incontinence is defined as any involuntary loss of urine.
-If it occurs at night it is termed nocturnal enuresis.
+When urinary incontinence occurs during the night it is termed nocturnal enuresis.
 It is considered to be primary nocturnal enuresis if the child has never been dry at night for at least six months and it is considered to be secondary nocturnal enuresis if the child has had a prior dry interval of 6 months of longer at night.
+Enuresis is described as monosymptomatic in children without any other type of voiding dysfunction and non-monosymptomatic when bedwetting is associated with daily bladder and voiding problems.
 There are several causes of nocturnal enuresis including increased urine output at night, small functional bladder capacity at night, a lack of arousability at night, or a combination of these.

-In the daytime, incontinence may be from variety of causes including detrusor overactivity, dysfunctional voiding, and structural abnormalities including ectopic ureters in females, neurogenic bladder, and other congenital anomalies.
-Daytime incontinence in children is also associated with constipation.
+In the daytime, incontinence may be from a variety of causes including detrusor overactivity, dysfunctional voiding and structural abnormalities including ectopic ureters in females, neurogenic bladder and other congenital anomalies.
+Daytime incontinence in children is also associated with constination.
 In children with overactive bladder symptoms and detrusor overactivity the symptoms include frequency, urgency and urgency incontinence.
 With dysfunctional voiding, children may present with urgency from holding their urine for prolonged periods of time.
-Urinary frequency can develop from increased post-void residuals related to incomplete emptying and voiding against a tight pelvic floor as well as from reactive detrusor overactivity.
-Children with dysfunctional voiding may also present with a history of constipation and urinary tract infections.
+Urinary frequency can develop from increased post-void residual urine related to incomplete emptying and voiding against a tight pelvic outlet as well as from reactive detrusor overactivity.
+Children with dysfunctional voiding often present with a history of constipation and urinary tract infections.

-Accurate history-taking and physical examination are necessary to rule out congenital/structural abnormalities.
+An accurate history and physical examination are necessary to rule out congenital/structural abnormalities.
 A bladder scan post-void residual is helpful in children with symptoms of dysfunctional voiding.
 When taking the patient's history, bowel habits should be reviewed to obtain information about any emptying disorder.
 The main diagnostic tool is the bladder diary including registration of nocturnal urine volume (pad weight + first morning urine void volume).
 In addition, the frequency of daytime voids, accidents and sensation of urgency associated with each accident should be noted.
 Fluid intake, type and volume should also be recorded for at least 3 days on a validated chart.